 Where To Eat London, England Shepherd’s Pie

-Although The Ivy is one of the fancy places to eat in London, humble Shepherd’s Pie features on their menu – but as a decadent meal.
+Although The Ivy is one of the fancy places to eat in London, humble Shepherd’s Pie features on their menu.
 The Ivy makes Shepherd’s Pie with a mixture of slow braised lamb and beef in a red wine sauce topped with cheddar mashed potatoes.

 #10 Oysters

-Oysters may not be the first thing that comes to mind when considering what London foods to try during your trip, but they have been a prominent menu item for centuries.
+Oysters may not be the first thing that comes to mind when considering what London foods to try, but they have been a prominent menu item for centuries.

 In fact, during the 19th and 20th centuries oysters were one of the most popular foods in London.
-They were sold in restaurants, on street corners and at markets – and consumed by everyone from aristocrats to the lower class.
+They were sold in restaurants, on street corners and at markets – and consumed by all citizens.
 Today, however, eating oysters in London is an extravagant indulgence.

 Where To Eat Oysters London, UK

-Rules Restaurant – claiming to be the oldest restaurant in London – opened in 1798 as an oyster bar…and oysters still feature as a starter on their menu today.
-Rules is one of the more expensive places to eat in London, but the old-fashioned elegance and exceptional menu make it worth the price.
+Claiming to be the oldest restaurant in London – Rules opened in 1798 as an oyster bar.
+Rules Restaurant is one of the more expensive places to eat in London, but the old-fashioned elegance and exceptional menu might just make it worth.

-On the other hand, Wright Brothers at Borough Market is a modern seafood restaurant that specializes in oysters – both raw and cooked (but it’s not a cheap place to eat in London, either).
+Wright Brothers at Borough Market is a modern seafood restaurant that specializes in oysters.
+However, it’s not a cheap place to eat in London, either.

 #11 Ploughman’s Lunch and British Cheese

 Cheese is one of the things you must eat in London, UK.
-There are an astounding 400 different varieties of cheese produced in England – including favorites like Cheddar, Stilton, Red Leicester, Double Gloucester and Cheshire.
+There are an astounding 400 different varieties of cheese produced in England.
+Favorites include Cheddar, Stilton, Red Leicester, Double Gloucester and Cheshire.

-We think the best way to get a taste of the different English cheeses is in a Ploughman’s Lunch.
-The cold mid-day meal features cheese, bread, pickles and onions – and sometimes other items, such as ham, boiled eggs, apples and tomatoes.
+We believe a great way to get a taste of different English cheeses is in a Ploughman’s Lunch.
+The cold mid-day meal features cheese, bread, pickles and onions – and sometimes ham, boiled eggs, apples and tomatoes.

 Another cheesy dish popular in London is the unassuming and gooey toastie.
 Similar to a grilled cheese sandwich, toasties are traditionally baked in an oven – and they are heavenly.